ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 must call :code:`self.initialize_()` as the first command of any process inside the kernel.
 This allows a valid parameter *resetting* through :code:`set_params`, satisfying an important aspect for **Pipeline** consistency.

-Irrelevant from the interface the :code:`kernel` class offers two methods, overriding which, a user can write his own kernel.
+Irrelevant from the interface the :code:`Kernel` class offers two methods, overriding which, a user can write his own kernel.
 These methods are :code:`parse_input` and :code:`pairwise_operation`.

 The :code:`parse_input`, :code:`pairwise_operation` methods